 Remote Assistance IP Ports and Windows Firewall

-In a internal network with disabled windows firewall there are no problems to expect.
+In an internal network with a disabled windows firewall, there should not be any problems to be anticipated.

 When using the Windows 7 default domain profile, the default firewall configuration is already set correctly and the remote maintenance option active.

-Used ports, if you want to have access from remote location (Is not addressed in this document):
+Used ports, if you want to have access from remote locations, are not addressed in this document:

 Windows 7 to Windows XP or Vista to Windows XP TCP port 3389 (local / remote) for DCOM connections to port 135 (TCP) More: KB Microsoft

 With Windows Vista Clients